 Why We Care

-As erosion impacts increase in frequency and severity under a changing climate, it has become more important for communities to develop cost-effective adaptation strategies.
-New Hampshire coastal resource managers, their coastal resource partners, and municipal technical assistance providers have been interested in evaluating shoreline treatment options as exemplified by the Buffer Options on the Bay Project, The Smart Shoreline Project.
+As coastal flooding and erosion impacts increase in frequency and severity under a changing climate, it has become progressively more important for communities to develop cost-effective adaptation strategies.
+Managers at the Great Bay National Estuarine Research Reserve (NERR) have been interested in evaluating shoreline infrastructure options, as exemplified by the Buffer Options on the Bay Project, and The Smart Shoreline Project.
 Understanding the costs and benefits, including impacts on ecosystem services, related to the implementation of various types of shoreline infrastructure will provide managers at the Great Bay NERR with key information for decision making.

 What We Are Doing